Hosted Rental Permit

 Where are Hosted Rentals Allowed?

-Hosted rentals are allowed (with permit) in the following locations:
+Hosted rentals may be allowed (with permit) in:

 - Higher-density residential districts (R2 and R3)

-- Farm Family, Agricultural Employee, or Farmworker housing units
+- Farm Family, Agricultural Employee, or Farmworker housing units, or on lands under Williamson Act contract

 - Non-habitable structures